 Boys are also victims of sexual violence in conflict.
-For example, in Afghanistan the practice of Baccha Baazi (dancing boys), remains a widespread phenomenon.
+For example, in Afghanistan the practice of Bacha Baazi (dancing boys), remains a widespread phenomenon.
 It is a form of sexual slavery and child prostitution in which boys are sold to wealthy or powerful men, including military and political leaders for entertainment and sexual activities.

 Another aspect that tends to be underestimated is the trauma boys face as witnesses or perpetrators of sexual violence.
 They may be forced to commit rapes either directly by their commander or indirectly through peer pressure.

 Rape and other forms of sexual violence against children are human rights violations, and may amount to grave breaches of international humanitarian law.
 If committed as part of a widespread or systematic attack against a civilian population, sexual violence can constitute war crimes and crimes against humanity under the Rome Statute of the International Criminal Court.